Deploys a TripleO undercloud

 --buildmods: Let you the option to add flags to rhos-release:

 pin- Pin puddle (dereference ‘latest’ links to prevent content from changing).
-This flad is selected by default
+This is the default flag.

 flea- Enable flea repos.